ldbc/ldbc_snb_interactive_v1_impls/postgres/README.md

 export PG_DB_NAME=
 export PG_USER=
 export PG_PORT=
-./load.sh
+scripts/load.sh
 ```

-The `load.sh` (re)generates PostgreSQL-specific CSV files for posts and comments, if either
+The `load.sh` script (re)generates PostgreSQL-specific CSV files for posts and comments, if any of the following holds:

  - they don't exist
  - the source CSV is newer than the generated one
  - the user forces to do so by setting the environment variable `PG_FORCE_REGENERATE=yes` (see below for special loading options.)

 The `load.sh` has default options that loads the dataset in the generator's directory to the `ldbcsf1` database with your current user.
-If these fit your needs, just run the script as `./load.sh`.
+If these fit your needs, just run the script as `scripts/load.sh`.

 If you get _Permission denied_ errors, change the permissions of your home directory to 755 - but please make sure you understand its implications first: